-You will need to write a CNF KB with all the clauses necessary for the N-queens problem (where N is an input argument), including clauses precluding two queens being in the same row, column, and diagonal.
+You will need to write a propositional KB with all the logic sentences necessary for the N-queens problem (where N is an input argument), including constraints precluding two queens being in the same row, column, and diagonal.
 For example, to say the queens in column 1 and 2 cannot both be in row 4, you could say "-Q14 -Q24".
 Don't forget to include sentences saying there has to be at least 1 queen in each column and/or row.
+Then convert it to DIMACS CNF format for input to DPLL.
 There will be a separate KB for 3-queens, 4-queens, 5-queens, and 6-queens.
-Your KBs will have lots of clauses.
-Many of the clauses are repetitive and follow a pattern, so you might want to write a script to generate them, for each version of the problem (N=3..6).
+Your KBs will have lots of similar sentences (because you cannot use variables in propositional logic).
+However, many of the sentences are repetitive and follow a pattern, so you might want to write a script to generate them, for each version of the problem (N=3..6).